hack2skill/National-Agrifunds-Hackathon/convai innovations/README.md

 [Download AI Model](https://github.com/NandhaKishorM/National-Agrifunds-Hackathon/releases/download/debug/ggml-model.bin)

-after downloading the model copy the AI model file to phones files
+after downloading the model copy the AI model file to your smart phones files

 2. Run the app and choose the AI model.